Listen to an audio transcription of this post

 With a little planning and a few cosmetic techniques, you can face the day looking your best and feeling refreshed.
 First, it helps to understand the common causes of both dark circles and undereye bags.

-Causes of Under Eye Area Dark Circles and Bags
+Uncovering the Root Causes of Undereye Dark Circles and Bags

 Overall, bags under your eyes may be caused by a range of lifestyle and and environmental factors.
 While bags and dark circles often go together, they have different causes.